Los Ratones: LEC

+In the tournament, Los Ratones had a 5–6 win-loss slate.
+After losing their first four games, the team went on a string of four consecutive victories, two of which came against Movistar KOI and G2 Esports.
+However, LR would narrowly miss the playoffs after their loss to Team Vitality and unfavorable results from other matches that followed during the final day of the group stage.

 NLC

 On 2 January 2025, Los Ratones announced that it would be competing in the Northern League of Legends Championship (NLC) for the 2025 competitive season.

 In the Winter Split, the team went undefeated in the group stage, 4–0, and also went undefeated in the playoffs with a 4–0 series record, en route to its first domestic championship after scoring a 3–0 sweep against NORD Esports in the finals in Nottingham.
 Los Ratones would then have an undefeated 4–0 record in the Spring Seeding phase.
-Despite losing to NORD Esports in the upper bracket semifinals in the bracket stage, the team would have an 14–2 game record in the same phase en route to winning its second consecutive NLC title in Copenhagen, with a 3–0 win over NORD.
+Despite losing to NORD Esports in the upper bracket semifinals in the bracket stage, the team would have an 14–2 game record in the same phase en route to winning its second consecutive NLC title in Copenhagen, with a 3–0 win over The Ruddy Sack, and a 3–0 win over NORD.
 In the Summer Split, Los Ratones had another undefeated 4–0 in the seeding phase, and went undefeated in their first three playoff matches.
 The team won in a 3–0 series against Verdant in the finals in Stockholm, Sweden on 30 August 2025 to become the first team in NLC history to win all three splits in the same year.
+LR did not return to the NLC for the Winter 2026 split due to their participation in LEC Versus and folded before the Spring split.